wmh0629/Business-Analytical-Algorithms/README.md

-# here are some algorithms that are useful for busienss analysis and providing insights.
+# here are some algorithms that are useful for business analysis and providing insights.